Sattei/Hackonanz-Team-Blue/README.md

 # Hackonanz-Team-Blue
 Bios-level hardware detection for linux systems
 To run our tool :
-extract the code where it is installed
+extract the code at your desired folder

+In the installed folder :

-make the executable file by using the command : chmod +x select_and_run.sh
+1. make the executable file by using the command : chmod +x select_and_run.sh

-open select_and_run.sh in your terminal via : sudo ./select_and_run.sh
+2. open select_and_run.sh in your terminal via : sudo ./select_and_run.sh

 and watch our tool do the rest